Go back

 Meat and Sauces

-Godly: I ate meat in other restaurants and hotels too, but I didn’t like it very much.
-Other hotels tended to serve three types of meat: one of veal, one of beef, and one of poultry.
-Three very small pieces.
+Godly: I ate Fondue Chinoise in other restaurants and hotels too, but I didn’t like it very much.
+Other hotels tended to serve three types of meat: veal, chicken and beef, cut into very small pieces.

 Federica: On the contrary, you served a very generous portion.